 Following a visit to The John Hope Franklin Reconciliation Park, Tulsa tourists may want to explore the surrounding Tulsa Arts District, a vibrant area of the city that houses restaurants, art galleries, Guthrie Green (a small park that frequently offers free events) and nonprofit bookstore Magic City Books.

 4. Tulsa Arts District

-Some favorite Tulsa Arts District establishments include Ida Red General Store and Soda Fountain, where one can purchase Oklahoma-themed merchandise, old-fashioned candy and soda-fountain beverages; Antoinette Baking Co., whose Pie Nights every Friday and Saturday are a fun and delicious tradition; and the Woody Guthrie Center, where one can learn more about this Tulsa legend and experience the Dust Bowl in a virtual reality setting.
-Find a complete list of Tulsa Arts District businesses at www.thetulsaartsdistrict.org
+Some favorite Tulsa Arts District establishments include Ida Red General Store, where one can purchase Oklahoma-themed merchandise, old-fashioned candy and gifts for every occasion; Antoinette Baking Co., whose Pie Night every Friday is a fun and delicious tradition; and the Woody Guthrie Center, where one can learn more about this Tulsa legend and experience the Dust Bowl in a virtual reality setting.
+Find a complete list of Tulsa Arts District businesses to visit on your family weekend getaway at www.thetulsaartsdistrict.org.

 5. Discovery Lab

 Discovery Lab, formerly known as the Tulsa Children’s Museum, is located near the Gathering Place.

 Discovery Lab offers visitors with young children an affordable indoor escape with a toddler area, rotating exhibits and regularly scheduled events like Science Demonstrations.
 Plus, no visit to Discovery Lab is complete without a trip down its 30-foot slide made entirely out of packing tape!
 Learn more at www.discoverylab.org.